TUESDAY PLAY INFORMATION

 Many of our games require only the Master Card be handed in for a group.
 When individual scorecards are required (usually tournaments), print your full name (first and last) on the scorecard and hand it in for scoring or deposit it in the box in the locker room.
 Ensure the numbers entered for strokes taken on each hole are legible and accurate.
 Enter the total gross score.
 Have your scorecard signed by the scorer and attested by the player, to be eligible for awards.
 Don’t mark putts on the card turned in.

-Keep a personal record of your games on a separate scorecard to assist in entering the adjusted score in the computer after each game.
+Keep a personal record of your games on a separate scorecard to assist in entering the adjusted score on Golf Canada website after each game.
 The same card can be used for several weeks.

 PACE OF PLAY